acaizu00/about-me-/README.md

 - dont sexualize me as a person.

-- do NOT copy or take any inspo from my skins w/o my permission.
+- do NOT copy or take any inspo from my skins w/o my permission. i will 100% call you out on it.

-- c+h encouraged/permitted if we're friends or if i know you.
+- c+h encouraged/permitted only if i recognize/know you.

 - dont be weird and we'll be cool.

+- do not assume i'm cuddle-shipping when sitting with friends.

 dni:

-- basic dni criteria. i hide and block freely otherwise
+- basic dni criteria. proshippers, zoos, etc. i hide and block freely otherwise

 - MINORS. gtho